 - Receive your in ballot in the mail

 - Return your ballot by the deadline

 - Earliest day to apply: 90 days before Election Day

-- Request deadline (online): 5 days before Election Day (only available in certain municipalities)
+- Request deadline (online): 5 days before Election Day

 - Request deadline (in person): 1 day before Election Day